telefonicaid/tartare/README.md

 Allows you to specify a [filter](#tags-and-filters) to select what tests to run.

 #### --theme
 When using the default *gherkin* reporter, this options allows you to choose the color theme.
-It can takes the values `dark` (default) for consoles with a dark background, or `clear` for consoles with a clear background.
+It can take the value `dark` (default) for consoles with a dark background, or `clear` for consoles with a clear background.

+#### --no-interactive
+Disable interactive features such as printing step descriptions during their execution, reprinting the line once the step has finished with the final result and duration.
+This kind of features uses the console in a way that may not work properly on some console emulators.

 #### -B, --no-bail
 By default, Tartare stops the test suite after the first failure.
 If you want Tartare to execute the whole suite,